 - Permit UCSF and BSCF to include their name, title, organizational information, biosketch, photo, and video image in CLI informational and promotional materials.

-Blue Shield of California Foundation’s sponsorship covers most costs, including educational materials, transportation, lodging, and most meals at seminars.
+The sponsorship from Blue Shield of California Foundation and California Community Foundation covers most costs, including educational materials, transportation, lodging, and most meals at seminars.
 Participants are asked to cover incidental costs for attending seminars and other program events such as tips, food, and beverages on travel days.

 What is Clinic Leadership Institute?